Introduction to Azure DevOps project wikis

 To add or edit wiki pages, you should be a member of the Contributors group.

-All members of the team project (including stakeholders) can view the wiki.
+All team project members (including stakeholders) can view the wiki.

 Creation